-The machinery for corporate governance of Ayala Land, Inc. ("Ayala Land, Inc." or the "Corporation" or the "Company") is principally contained in the Corporation's Articles of Incorporation and By-Laws and their amendments.
-These constitutive documents lay down, among others, the basic structure of governance, minimum qualifications of directors, and the principal duties of the Board of Directors and officers of the Corporation.
-The function of the Manual of Corporate Governance is to supplement and complement the Corporation's Articles and By-Laws by setting forth principles of good and transparent governance.
+The corporate governance policy of Ayala Land, Inc. ("Ayala Land" or the "Corporation" or the "Company") is principally contained in the Corporation's Articles of Incorporation and By-Laws and their amendments.
+These constitutive documents indicate and discuss, among others, the basic structure of governance, minimum qualifications of directors, and the principal duties of the Board of Directors and officers of the Corporation.
+The purpose of the Manual of Corporate Governance is to supplement and complement the Corporation's Articles and By-Laws by setting forth principles of good and transparent governance.

-The Board of Directors, Management, Officers and employees of Ayala Land, Inc. commit themselves to the principles and best practices of governance contained in its Corporate Governance Manual as a guide in the attainment of its corporate goals.
-The Corporation shall make a continuing effort to create awareness of good corporate governance within the organization.
-At the same time, the entire organization has a continuing commitment to the Vision statement and corporate values of Ayala Land, Inc.
+The Board of Directors, Management, Officers and employees of Ayala Land, Inc. commit themselves to the principles and best practices of governance contained in its Corporate Governance Manual which serves as a guide in the attainment of its corporate goals.
+The Corporation makes a continuous effort to create awareness of good corporate governance within the organization and at the same time, has a continuing commitment to the Vision statement and corporate values of Ayala Land, Inc.